March Madness Lingo And Terminology

 One Shining Moment: The song that plays right after the tournament is over, accompanied by some of the best highlights and moments from the games.

-Quadrant: In the NET ranking system, the result of every team’s regular season games are divided into four different quadrants.
-Each quadrant is broken up into their opponent’s NET ranking, along with where the game was played.
+Quadrant: A divisional unit of the NET ranking system.
+The results of every team’s regular season games are divided into four different quadrants.
+Each quadrant is broken up into their opponent’s NET ranking along with where the game was played.
 For example, a Quadrant 1 victory can be against an opponent ranked 1-30 if the game was at home, 1-50 if at a neutral site, and 1-75 if away.
-Teams want as many Quadrant 1 victories as possible and as little Quadrant 3 and 4 losses as possible.
+Teams want as many Quadrant 1 victories as possible and as few Quadrant 3 and 4 losses as possible.

 Selection committee: A committee of ten members selected from different schools and conferences nationwide that are in charge of selecting, assigning seeds to, and organizing teams into the tournament bracket.

-Selection Sunday: The Sunday before the First Four every year where the selection committee announces which teams have been selected to compete in the NCAA basketball tournament.
+Selection Sunday: The Sunday before the First Four every year when the selection committee announces which Division I teams have been selected to compete in the NCAA basketball tournament.

 Strength of schedule (SOS): A measurement of the rigor of a team’s schedule.
 Strength of schedule is determined based on the quality of the opposing teams, especially considering the opposing team’s win percentage.

-The Big Dance: Another term for the NCAA basketball tournament.
+The Big Dance: Another term for the NCAA Division I basketball tournament.